spencer-uk/DubaiXTClone/README.md

-# DubaiXTClone — 8088 Turbo PC/XT Compatible Motherboard
+# DubaiXTClone — IBM PC/XT Compatible Turbo Motherboard

 > **🤖 This board talks to LLMs!** Meet **[LMChat](https://github.com/spencer-uk/LMChat)** — the world's first [LM Studio](https://lmstudio.ai) AI client for V20/8088 IBM PC XT computers.
 Two chat clients (MS-DOS and ELKS) that let the DubaiXTClone hold a real conversation with a modern Large Language Model — no cloud, no API key, no subscription.